mikemckiernan/GenerativeAIExamples/RetrievalAugmentedGeneration/README.md

 ### 6: QA Chatbot -- NemoTron Model

-This example deploys a developer RAG pipeline for chat QA and serves inference via the NeMo Framework inference container using NeMoTron model
+This example deploys a developer RAG pipeline for chat QA and serves inference via the NeMo Framework inference container using NeMoTron model and showcases inference using sample notebook.

 1. Download [NeMoTron chat checkpoint](https://huggingface.co/nvidia/nemotron-3-8b-chat-4k-sft) from HuggingFace